vensko/pint/README.md

 - **apps** *a directory for your apps*
 - **dist** *a directory for downloaded archives and installers*

-All paths are customisable, see the "Environment Variables" chapter.
+All paths are customisable, see the "Environment variables" chapter.

 There are also the hard dependencies, installed automatically when needed:
 - [7-zip](http://www.7-zip.org/) - file archiver supporting a wide range of formats,